kubedb/docs/docs/guides/mariadb/clustering/mariadb-replication/index.md

 ## Deploy MariaDB Cluster

-The following is an example `MariaDB` object which creates a multi-master MariaDB group with three members.
+The following is an example `MariaDB` object which creates a single-master MariaDB standard replication cluster with three members.

 ```yaml
 apiVersion: kubedb.com/v1